mrocklin/blog/_posts/work/2019-05-18-maintainer.md

 The reviewers you rely on are likely to swoop in, convey expertise, and then disappear back to their normal lives.
 Thank them for their help, and don't rely on them to track the work to completion, that's your job.
+You may have to direct converstion a bit.

 We often see the following timeline:

 -  **Contributor:** "Hi!
 I made a patch for X!"
 -  **Maintainer:** "Welcome!
 Nice patch!
 Hey Reviewer, you know X really well,